Chart Color Schemes

 Newmarket has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Newmarket's population was around 5,429 as of November 2025.
-This reflected an increase of 346 people since the 2021 Census, which reported a population of 5,083.
-The change was inferred from the estimated resident population of 5,419 in June 2024 and an additional 27 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 3,270 persons per square kilometer, placing Newmarket in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 6.8% since the census was within 2.1 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 78.9% of overall population gains during recent periods, driving primary population growth in Newmarket.
+Based on AreaSearch's analysis, Newmarket's population was around 5429 as of February 2026.
+This reflected an increase of 346 people, a 6.8% rise since the 2021 Census which reported a population of 5083 people.
+The change was inferred from the estimated resident population of 5419 in June 2024 and an additional 27 validated new addresses since the Census date.
+This resulted in a population density ratio of 3270 persons per square kilometer, placing Newmarket in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration primarily drove population growth, contributing approximately 78.9% of overall population gains during recent periods.

 AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, an above median population growth was projected for statistical areas analysed by AreaSearch, with Newmarket expected to grow by 749 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.6% over the 17 years.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Based on demographic trends and the latest annual ERP population numbers, Newmarket is expected to grow by 749 persons to 2041, reflecting a total increase of 13.6% over the 17 years.

 Frequently Asked Questions - Population